profezzorn/ProffieOSDocs/config/styles/responsive-styles-&-effects.md

+---
-# Responsive Styles & Effects for ProffieOS 4.x or later.
+title="Responsive Styles & Effects for ProffieOS 4.x or later."
+redirect_from:
+  - /responsive-styles-&-effects.html
+---
 Responsive Styles use BladeAngle<> or TwistAngle<> functions to control, modify or move effects in real-time, they are implemented using the below styles.
 The Responsive Styles all use Layers<> for implementation.

 Defaults are included to make implementation as easy as adding just the COLOR or you can customize using the other parameters in the styles.